HCL-TECH-SOFTWARE/digital-experience/docs/deployment/manage/db_mgmt_sys/dbtransfer_manual/kc-db-createdb-orc.md

 3. It is recommended that all databases to be used with HCL Portal are configured in Dedicated Server Mode.

-4. If you are using Oracle
+4. All Oracle databases must be created with the `AL32UTF8` character set for maximum Unicode compatibility.
+The National Character Set should be set to `AL16UTF16`.

+5. Select the appropriate JDBC driver based on your Oracle version:

-5. If you are using Oracle 12c databases, you must configure database transfer and runtime with the ojdbc7.jar and xdb6.jar library files.
+    -   **Oracle 12c**: Configure database transfer and runtime with the `ojdbc7.jar` and `xdb6.jar` library files.
 These two libraries must be in the same directory.

+    -   **Oracle 19c and Oracle 21c**: Configure database transfer and runtime with the `ojdbc11.jar` library file.
+The `xdb6.jar` file is not required for Oracle 19c and 21c.
+Use the `ojdbc11.jar` driver provided by Oracle for your specific Oracle Database version.
+Refer to the [Oracle JDBC Downloads page](https://www.oracle.com/database/technologies/appdev/jdbc-downloads.html) for the latest driver.

+    !!! note
+        HCL DX is tested against Oracle 19c and Oracle 21c.
+Oracle 12c is no longer covered by standard Oracle support.
+Customers on Oracle 12c should plan their upgrade to a supported Oracle version.

 6. You must set the buffer pools allocated to the Oracle database in order for HCL Portal to communicate with the Java™ Content Repository database.
 Refer to the Oracle product documentation for information on how to set the buffer pools.
 Use these recommended buffer pool values as a guide for setting your values: